cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 and go to <https://Repl.it>.
 You can use Repl.it without an account.
 You can always create an account later.
 Click _new repl_ in the upper right-hand corner.
 In the _Search for a language_ drop-down choose C and the click _Create repl_.
 You will see a default program.
-Replace ths default program with the folllowing program inspired by today's lecture.
+Replace this default program with the following program inspired by today's lecture.

     #include <stdio.h>